JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 flowmag = np.sqrt(Ufull**2 + Vfull**2)
 ```

-For the vectors, we use a matplotlib quiverplot.
+For the vectors, I use a matplotlib quiverplot.
 It needs similar data, filtered to not have too many vectors and to keep the top of the plot clear.

 ```python
 # Filter rates